History of Libya under Muammar Gaddafi

-In early 2011, a civil war broke out in the context of the wider "Arab Spring".
+In early 2011, a civil war broke out in the context of the wider Arab Spring.
 The rebel anti-Gaddafi forces formed a committee named the National Transitional Council in February 2011, to act as an interim authority in the rebel-controlled areas.
 After killings by government forces in addition to those by the rebel forces, a multinational coalition led by NATO forces intervened in March in support of the rebels.
 The International Criminal Court issued an arrest warrant against Gaddafi and his entourage in June 2011.
 Gaddafi's government was overthrown in the wake of the fall of Tripoli to the rebel forces in August, although pockets of resistance held by forces in support of Gaddafi's government held out for another two months, especially in Gaddafi's hometown of Sirte, which he declared the new capital of Libya in September.
-The fall of the last remaining sites in Sirte under pro-Gaddafi control on 20 October 2011, followed by the subsequent killing of Gaddafi, marked the end of the Libyan Arab Jamahiriya.
+The fall of the last remaining sites in Sirte under pro-Gaddafi control on 20 October 2011, followed by the killing of Gaddafi, marked the end of the Libyan Arab Jamahiriya.

-The name of Libya was changed several times during Gaddafi's tenure as leader.
-From 1969 to 1977, the name was the Libyan Arab Republic.
-In 1977, the name was changed to Socialist People's Libyan Arab Jamahiriya.
-Jamahiriya was a term coined by Gaddafi, usually translated as "state of the masses".
-The country was renamed again in 1986 as the Great Socialist People's Libyan Arab Jamahiriya, after the United States bombing that year.